 While during the day, many anglers are comfortable utilizing their hands to bring in their catch.
 Incorporating Annette is a much safer tactic at night.
 Not only are anglers unable to identify what they have on the end of their line till it’s up close and personal.
-But also, due to the low light conditions.
-It’s a safer and more effective way of ensuring that whatever is on the end of your line does not slip away.
+But also due to the low light conditions.
+It’s a safer and more effective way of ensuring that whatever is on your line does not slip away.

-Everyone has their favorite tackle, but there is a handful that is genuinely explosive at night.
-“These lures capitalize on movement and sound, which are Bass’s primary mode of hunting in low illumination.
+Everyone has their favorite tackle, but a handful is genuinely explosive at night.
+“These lures capitalize on movement and sound, Bass’s primary mode of hunting in low illumination.

-Love them or hate them, a topwater frog is one of the most effective baits to throw when angling for bass at night.
-The sounds they produce, combined with the disturbance they create on the top water, are unlike any other.
+Love them or hate them, a topwater frog is one of the most effective baits for largemouth bass to throw when angling for bass at night.
+The sounds they produce and the disturbance they create on the top water are unlike any other.
 Popping frogs work best for large bass, mainly when working across transitions where the light may change.

 One of the highest-producing beats to throw at night is a buzz bait.
 Even if the wind is a factor, a buzz bait creates the right amount of disturbance.
 Without being overkill and can even put a glint in the eye of a hungry bass if the light is just right.
 Buzz baits are easy to cast, noisy, and flashy.
 Although sight hunting is not a primary basses mode of predation at night, the right colors can make the difference depending on the illumination.